-The 4 and the 7 do not have a variable.
-They are called constants.
-Since they don't have a variable, their values will always remain the same, 4 and 7.
-That's why they are called constants.
+The 7 does not have a variable.
+It is called a constant.
+Since it doesn't have a variable, its' value will always remain the same, 7.
+That's why it is called a constant.

 The 2 in the term 2x is called a coefficient.
 A coefficient is a number by which a variable is multiplied.
-The 5 in the term 5y is a coefficient; The 3 in the term 3xy is a coefficient.
+The 5 in the term 5y is also a coefficient.

-Can you find the other two sets of like terms?
+Can you find the other set of like terms?

-Yes, 5y and 6y are like terms.
-7 and 4 are like terms because they are both constants.
+Yes, 7 and 9 are like terms.
+7 and 9 are like terms because they are both constants.

-5y does not have a like term because no other term has the variable x and y.
-4x2 does not have a like term because no other term has x2.
+5y does not have a like term because no other term has the variable y.
+2xy does not have a like term because no other term has the variables x and y.